ybsahan/logfile-pushto-kafkatopics/README.md

   Could not do this properties

 7)MONITORING AND LOG DASHBOARD
-  COuld not real time event so this properties also could not.
+  Could not real time event so this properties also could not.